 A scion of a Cornish industrialist family, Peter Pool was born in Eaglescliffe Co Durham, where his father was working as a research engineer with ICI before returning to the family firm in Hayle in 1940, when it was heavily involved in manufacturing munitions.
-He grew up in Penzance where was educated at St Erbyn’s, Penzance before Brickwall, Kent and Keble College, Oxford; followed by articles with a firm of London solicitors.
+He grew up in Penzance where he was educated at St Erbyn’s, Penzance before Brickwall, Sussex and Keble College, Oxford; followed by articles with a firm of London solicitors.
 There he joined the London Cornish Association, and learnt Cornish by correspondence with Robert Morton Nance, the second Grand Bard of the Cornish Gorsedd.

 Peter Pool became a Bard of the Cornish Gorsedd in 1955, at the time the youngest to do so.

-Returning to Cornwall, first with a firm in Bodmin he then set up his own legal practice in Penzance.
+Returning to Cornwall, first with a firm in Bodmin, he then set up his own legal practice in Penzance.
 He served the Cornish community as director of the family firm of manufacturing engineers established in 1848, as Chairman and Librarian of the Penzance Library, Vice-President of the Celtic Congress, President of Penzance Old Cornwall Society, and legal adviser to many organisations.
-From 1974 to 1976 he was President of the Royal Institution of Cornwall, and as Editor of its journal was twice awarded the Henwood Medal for research.
+From 1974 to 1976 he was President of the Royal Institution of Cornwall and, as Editor of its journal, was twice awarded the Henwood Medal for research.